You are using an outdated browser. Please upgrade your browser to improve your experience.

 Evangelical Lutheran Church

-The history of Lutherans of Kretinga dates back to the 16th century.
-The Lutheran community had more than one prayer home during the period of several centuries till the neo-Gothic church in the Town Hall Square was sanctified in 1899.
-More than one person contributed to emergence of the church.
-For example, although counts Tiškevičius went to the Roman Catholic Church, they donated almost all logs necessary for construction.
-Kretinga Jewish community donated money to Lutherans so that they could purchase stained-glass.
-Even the King of Prussia Wilhelm II donatted a large amount of money for equipment of the main altar.
-The greatest assets of the church is the united community.
-However, it has material treasures.
-If one keeps his head up in the Lutheran Church, he/she can see the organs manufactured in 1785 by the famous organ master Johannes Preuss in Königsberg.
+The history of the Lutherans of Kretinga dates back to the 16th century.
+The Lutheran community had more than one prayer home over the course of several centuries until the neo-Gothic church in Town Hall Square was consecrated in 1899.
+Many people contributed to the emergence of the church.
+For example, although the Counts Tiškevičius attended the Roman Catholic Church, they donated almost all the logs necessary for its construction.
+The Kretinga Jewish community donated money to the Lutherans so that they could purchase stained glass.
+Even the King of Prussia, Wilhelm II, donated a large sum for the furnishing of the main altar.
+The greatest assets of the church are its united community.
+However, it also has material treasures.
+If one keeps their head up in the Lutheran Church, they can see the organs manufactured in 1785 by the famous organ builder Johannes Preuss in Königsberg.

 Additional information